 To quickly get up and running with a WordPress site, we'll explore Elementor which is both free (although there is a Pro, paid version available) and incredibly user-friendly with a lot of great options.

 To start we’ll fire up a WordPress install on Reclaim Hosting.

-Since this isn’t going to be a blog I’m going to go to Settings > Reading and change the homepage to be the About page that WordPress creates by default.
+We're not looking to create a blog, so go to Settings > Reading and change the homepage to be the About page that WordPress creates by default.

-Then let’s install the Elementor plugin to really get to the fun stuff.
+Then let’s install the Elementor plugin to get started.

 If we were to look at our site at this point nothing much has changed.
 We have the About page showing by default on the homepage.
 Let’s click that Edit Page button to start making some changes.

 In addition to your standard Post/Page editor functions we see a big Edit with Elementor button at the top.
-But before we hit that I want to also draw your attention to the Page Templates in the righthand sidebar.
-Elementor offers templates to go full width instead of being limited to the layout of the theme we’re working with (if you look above at the previous screenshot all the content is pushed to the right which we don’t want).
-They also have a Canvas option which is awesome because it essentially nukes the whole theme content and gives us an empty workspace to build from.
+But before we hit that, take a quick look Page Templates in the righthand sidebar.
+Elementor offers templates to go full-width instead of being limited to the layout of the theme we’re working with (if you look above at the previous screenshot all the content is pushed to the right which we don’t want).
+They also have a "Canvas" option which is awesome because it clears the whole theme content and gives us an empty workspace to build from.
 I’ll be using that so I select it and click Update.